ropensci/rcites/README.md

 ### Get a token

-So far, the user must get its own authentication token and therefore sign up on the species+/cites website: <https://api.speciesplus.net/>.
+So far, the user must get its own authentication token and therefore sign up on the Speciesplus website: <https://api.speciesplus.net/>.
 Once a token obtained, the user has three options:

 1.  set an environment variable `SPPPLUS_TOKEN` in